Quarterdeck Interview

 How do you name your characters?

 Most of them arrived with their names intact, with the exception of the soldiers.
-I knew Mordaunt’s official first name, but I also sensed that was not the name he preferred to be called, and as soon as I saw that name on a map of Ireland, I recognized it as his.
-As soon as I knew Bancroft’s Christian name, Bancroft was there completely.
+I knew Mordaunt’s official first name, but I also sensed that was not the name he preferred to be called, and as soon as I saw the name Achill on a map of Ireland, I recognized it as his.
+As soon as I knew Bancroft’s Christian name, Aeneas, Bancroft was there completely.

 What was the genesis of your primary characters in this epic story?